zmark9/patient/README.md

 # Patient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.
+Updated to 15.2.1

 ## Development server